A Paradigm Shift to Assembly-like Finite Element Model Updating: Materials and Methods

 This subsection reports on the modal parameters extracted from the preliminary FEMs and compares them with those from the GVT campaign in \cite{Dessena2022b}.

-In \cref{tab:7w_p}, the $\omega_n$ of {from the experimental campaign are compared with those found} from the damped modal analysis in Ansys Mechanical APDL 2021 R1, while only the $\zeta_n$ identified from the experimental campaign are shown.
+In \cref{tab:7w_p}, the $\omega_n$ {obtained} {from the experimental campaign are compared with those found} from the damped modal analysis in Ansys Mechanical APDL 2021 R1, while only the $\zeta_n$ identified from the experimental campaign are shown.
 As usual, bending refers to modes with a predominant vertical (y-axis) displacement and lagging with a predominant horizontal (z-axis) displacement.
 The coupled modes considered in this study are coupled between bending and torsion (around the x-axis).

 Notably, more modes are, generally, identified in the same frequency interval in the FEMs. \Cref{tab:7w_p} shows only the results for the modes identified between the first and last modes that can be found in both the experimental and FEMs data.
 At least three coincident modes are found for the spar {(the first three bending modes)} and torque box {(the first bending and the first two coupled modes)}; however, this is not the case for the full wing.
 Only two coherent modes are identified and, thus, they {are used} for the FEMU process.
-Hence, three modes are considered for the FEMU of the spar and torque box, while only two for the FEMU of the full wing.
+Hence, three modes are considered for the FEMU of the spar and torque box, while only two for the FEMU of the full wing. {It is worth noting that all coupled modes identified show couplig between bending and torsion.}

-The $\zeta_n$ values shown in \cref{tab:7w_p} were found to obey classical Rayleigh damping.
-Hence, Rayleigh damping was assumed in the FEMs and the relative $\alpha$ and $\beta$ parameters were obtained by fitting the formulation below.
+The $\zeta_n$ values shown in \cref{tab:7w_p} {are} found to obey classical Rayleigh damping.
+Hence, Rayleigh damping {is} assumed in the FEMs and the relative $\alpha$ and $\beta$ parameters {are} obtained by fitting the formulation below.

-where $\bm{C}$ {is the damping matrix}, $\alpha$ is the mass proportional Rayleigh damping coefficient, $\beta$ is the stiffness proportional Rayleigh damping coefficient, $\bm{M}$ {is the mass matrix}, $\zeta$ is the damping ratio and $\omega$ is the frequency in rads\textsuperscript{-1}.
-In terms of $\bm{\phi}_n$, the MAC values between the experimental and FEM results are above 0.9, {except} for the 1\textsuperscript{st} coupled mode of the torque box and the 2\textsuperscript{nd} coupled mode of the full wing.
+where $\bm{C}$ {is the damping matrix}, $\alpha$ is the mass proportional Rayleigh damping coefficient, $\beta$ is the stiffness proportional Rayleigh damping coefficient, $\bm{M}$ {is the mass matrix}, $\zeta$ is the damping ratio and $\omega$ is the frequency in rads\textsuperscript{-1}. {$\alpha$ and $\beta$ are retrieved from the experimental results and used in the respective FEM.
+So damping coefficient or values are not used as updating variables.} In terms of $\bm{\phi}_n$, the MAC values between the experimental and FEM results are above 0.9, {except} for the 1\textsuperscript{st} coupled mode of the torque box and the 2\textsuperscript{nd} coupled mode of the full wing.
 They stand at 0.8 and 0.75 respectively.

 Given the results outlined for the preliminary FEMs, the FEMU task is fundamental to guarantee a model that represents as closely as possible the real system.
 Particular attention should be paid to the parameters that are {furthest} from the experimental values, such as the above-mentioned $\bm{\phi}_n$ and most of the $\omega_n$.